ThinkingJoules/snapgraph/README.md

 * **path**: path is similar to we file path /baseID/ThingType/Prop would be equal to !baseID#Thing.Prop using the gbase identifiers.
 However /baseID/ThingType/Node/Prop would be in a different order (fixed ordering for gbase IDs) !baseID#ThingType.Prop$Node
 * **Source**: This is part of how relationships are conceptualized. `"source"` is the node that is linking **to** another node.
 Thought of as 'outgoing' relation
 * **Target**: Opposite of 'source'.
 This has an 'incoming'  relation **from** a 'source' node.
+* **configObj**: Each 'level' to the database has a configuration object that governs how gbase acts and responds to data on that level.
+The base has a configObj, each nodeType and relation has it's own configObj, and every property has it's own configObj.
+These are what the `.config()` api operates on.

 ### FAQs
 Will fill this out as I receive feedback.